WHAT'S GOING ON

 Beth Thompson

 Beth is wife to Gaz and mum to three awesome young girls.
 Beth's life was transformed by God in 2016 when she finally started to live the way God intended.
 After navigating bad choices in her youth, personal hardship, an abusive relationship, and chronic illness, Beth discovered the true meaning of love and forgiveness through Jesus.
 At Bible college it was prophesied over Beth "when you speak it is like the Sword of the Spirit".
+Beth has been pivotal in the conception and execution of Kingdom Wrestling, supporting in the background, since day one.

 Expect a genuine heart to help, prophecy, words of encouragement and passionate sung worship from Beth.